Henry Holmes (British Army officer): Political career

 Holmes's older brother Thomas Holmes was the government's election manager on the Isle of Wight, eventually rewarded with an Irish peerage for his services and being allowed almost complete control over the nomination of MPs for five of the island's six Parliamentary seats.
 In 1741, Henry was elected at Thomas's instigation for Newtown; after one Parliament, he transferred to Yarmouth, which he represented for the rest of his life.
 He was also appointed Lieutenant-Governor of the Isle of Wight, in 1754.
 He died in 1762.

 Family

-He had married Anne, the daughter of Nicholas Lysaght of Mountnorth, co.
-Cork, but had no children.
+He had married Anne, the daughter of Nicholas Lysaght of Mountnorth, County Cork, but had no children.
 Holmes's younger brother, Charles Holmes, was also an Isle of Wight MP and a distinguished naval leader, third in command during Wolfe's capture of Quebec.